-The enforcement of Commonwealth workplace laws is a means by which the Australian Building and Construction Commission (ABCC) aims to achieve its main object of providing an improved workplace relations framework for building work to ensure that building work is carried out fairly, efficiently and productively.
+Enforcing Commonwealth workplace laws is the means by which the ABCC provides an improved workplace relations framework for building work to ensure that building work is carried out fairly, efficiently and productively.

-Under the Legal Services Directions, the ABCC must not (except in urgent circumstances) commence a proceeding unless it has received written legal advice from an external legal provider indicating that there are reasonable grounds for starting the proceeding.
+The Legal Services Directions require that the ABCC must not (except in urgent circumstances) commence a proceeding unless it has received written legal advice from an external legal provider indicating that there are reasonable grounds for starting the proceeding.

 Factors which may arise in considering whether it is in the public interest to commence a proceeding include:

 - the nature and seriousness of the alleged contravention